 freefrombroke presents My Work Goal for 2008 posted at Free From Broke.
 With four definite and achievable goals, he’s got a plan to develop his team and move everyone ahead in their careers – including him!

-Steve Faber presents -Financial New Year’s Resolutions – 3 You Can Set and How to Achieve Them. posted at DebtBlog.
-These goals should be on anyone’s list, particularly if you have debt – make 2008 the year it disappears!
+Steve Faber presents DebtBlog.
+These goals should be on anyone’s list, particularly if you have debt – make 2008 the year it disappears!posted at

 In the 1989 playoffs, a promising young player named Michael Jordan hit a goal so perfectly it’s now referred to simply as “The Shot.”
 The goal won game 5 for Jordan’s team, the Chicago Bulls, against the Cleveland Cavaliers in the playoffs and signaled the beginning of one of the most storied careers in sports history.